wh-alice/mig_visualstudio/vs/data-tools/add-validation-to-an-n-tier-dataset.md

 2. Double-click the column you want to validate.
 This action creates the <xref:System.Data.DataTable.ColumnChanging> event handler.

     > [!NOTE]
     >  The Dataset Designer does not automatically create an event handler for the C# event.
-The code that's necessary to handle the event in C# is included in the next section. `SampleColumnChangingEvent` is created and then hooked up to the <xref:System.Data.DataTable.ColumnChanging> event in the <xref:System.Data.DataTable.EndInit*> method.
+The code that's necessary to handle the event in C# is included in the next section. `SampleColumnChangingEvent` is created and then hooked up to the <xref:System.Data.DataTable.ColumnChanging> event in the <xref:System.Data.DataTable.EndInit%2A> method.

 3. Add code to verify that `e.ProposedValue` contains data that meets the requirements of your application.
 If the proposed value is unacceptable, set the column to indicate that it contains an error.